Fox News Radio

 Fox News Radio is an American radio network owned by Fox News.
 It is syndicated to over 500 AM and FM radio stations across the United States.
-It also supplies programming for three channels on Sirius XM Satellite Radio.
+It also supplies programming for three channels on SiriusXM Satellite Radio.

 History

 In 2003, Fox News began syndicating one-minute radio updates to radio stations via syndication service Westwood One.
 With the success of the one-minute updates, Fox opted to make a full foray into network radio news services and began hiring a staff of 60 radio professionals.

 On June 1, 2005, Fox News Radio began providing hourly five-minute newscasts at the beginning of each hour and a one-minute newscast at the half-hour mark.
 At its launch, 60 stations were signed up for the network.
 Many more joined under a deal struck between Fox and Clear Channel Communications (now iHeartMedia), the largest owner of radio stations in America.
 This allowed many Clear Channel stations to carry Fox News Radio newscasts and allowed Fox News Radio to use and nationally distribute news content produced by Clear Channel.
 Several of those stations ended decades-long relationships dating back to the Golden Age of Radio with CBS Radio News and ABC News Radio to carry Fox News Radio.